apostrophecms/docs/docs/reference/modules/settings.md

 The `protection` property can take a value of either `true` or `"password"`.
 These values are equivalent and will require that the user enters their password when attempting to change the value(s) of this `fields` object.
 Additional fields that are added by default can be added through the `addProtectedField()` method of the module.

-Finally, the `reload` property defaults to false, but can take a value of `true` if the preview should update after the user makes a change.
-This isn't needed if the `help` property is set.
+Finally, the `reload` property defaults to false, but can take a value of `true` if the the page should update after the user makes a change, clarifying to the user that the setting change took effect.

 ### groups